-One of the most effective means for protecting marine and coastal biodiversity is through the establishment and proper management of Marine Protected Areas (MPAs).
-IUCN defines an MPA as “Any area of intertidal or sub-tidal terrain, together with its overlying water and associated flora, fauna, historical and cultural features, which has been reserved by law or other effective means to protect part or all of the enclosed environment.”
+One of the most effective ways of protecting marine and coastal biodiversity is through the establishment and proper management of Marine Protected Areas (MPAs).
+This, according to the International Union for the Conservation of Nature, is “any area of intertidal or sub-tidal terrain, together with its overlying water and associated flora, fauna, historical and cultural features, which has been reserved by law or other effective means to protect part or all of the enclosed environment.”

-Seychelles feels it can share its experience and knowledge with other Commonwealth countries in the domain, continue to progress our knowledge through learning from others’ experiences, and also identify and develop innovative technical and financial approaches for the effective management of MPAs.
+The Seychelles government feels it can share its experience and knowledge with other Commonwealth countries, continue to progress knowledge through learning from others’ experiences, and also identify and develop innovative technical and financial approaches for the effective management of MPAs.

 Objectives of Action Group:

 - To establish a network for exchange of experiences, expertise and information amongst Commonwealth countries;

 - To promote the need for establishment of new MPAs and expansion of existing MPAs;

 - To identify, test, and promote good practices in the effective management of MPAs;